For trustees, leaders and teams

 Manage financial difficulties

-We monitor whether we are a going concern - and know what to do when we might not be.
-We take professional advice when needed.
+We know how to assess whether we are a going concern, we understand our responsibilities if this is at risk, and we take professional advice when needed.

 Not yetGetting thereConfident